Network Cloaking

 Network Cloaking with BlastShield

-1. Generative AI is making high-quality reconnaissance tools available to the masses
+1. Generative AI is making high-quality reconnaissance tools available to the masses.

+Network cloaking resists AI attacks by nature.
+If the only attack surface available is a PKI-authenticated port, all network reconnaissance will fail.
 Generative AI delivers no-code hacking tools to novice hackers through simple prompt requests, with no coding skills needed.
 These tools drastically reduce the barrier to hacking critical infrastructure.
 Imagine a teenager who has a bad experience with a brand.
-To get revenge, I want to attack one of that brand’s manufacturing plants.
-I know nothing about the plant at all and am not a hacker.
-So, I ask my AI to find out who the critical network manager is at the plant, study their online profiles and style of writing, and then write targeted phishing emails to their employees to steal credentials.
-I can also ask the AI to code me some network reconnaissance tools based on the vendors that are used by the company (often available in vendor announcements, public RFP releases, etc) and to determine if any of that equipment has known vulnerabilities.
-Then, I wait for the phishing to work and use the tools to penetrate the network and see what I can do.
+They want to attack one of that brand’s manufacturing plants to get revenge.
+They know nothing about the plant and are not experienced hackers.
+So, they ask GenAI to find out who the critical network manager is at the plant, study their online profiles and style of writing, and then write targeted phishing emails to their employees to steal credentials.
+They can also ask the AI to code network reconnaissance tools based on the vendors used by the company (often available in vendor announcements, public RFP releases, etc) and to determine if any of that equipment has known vulnerabilities.
+Then, wait for the phishing to work, use the tools to penetrate the network, and see what can be done to disrupt the plant.
 This is happening today.

-2. Legacy systems are inherently vulnerable
+2. Legacy systems are inherently vulnerable and often unpatchable

 Legacy systems are vital in OT environments, with service lifetimes of tens of years.
 Unfortunately, these technological remnants from the past, although essential cogs in the ecosystem, are riddled with flaws.
 A recent report from Sophos highlights that OT administrators could not patch an astonishing 35% of all vulnerabilities unearthed in just the first half of this year.
 With no patches available, these legacy systems are at the mercy of cyber threats, their digital doors wide open for exploitation.
 To the trained eye of a malicious actor, a network scan is a treasure map, revealing goldmines like Windows XP or Windows NT installations.
 These aren't just legacy OT systems; they're glaring invitations inviting to hack.
+Cloaking shields these systems from unnecessary internal and external access, minimizing the threat and risk to the OT networks even if they remain unpatched.

 3. Firewalls have huge protocol-level holes by design